theotherp/nzbhydra/README.md

 If you know LESS/CSS feel free to design a dark theme.
 Contact me if you need any changes in the code base / templates.

 Any pull requests are also welcome, but I feel I and the program would mostly profit from:
+* Unicode handling.
+I have no idea what I'm doing.
 * Advice regarding stability, error handling, net code (I program Java by day and it shows) and performance

 ### Contact ###